-- IBM DB2 Universal Database version 7.2, with XML extender
+- IBM DB2 Universal Database version 8.2 fp9a, with XML extender

 - DB2 Command Window

-- DB2 Command Center
+- DB2 Command Editor

 - DB2 Information Center

 - Editor (of your choice)

 - Web browser

-More information on DB2 and its facilities can be found in the compendium "Introduction to IBM DB2 for MS Windows 2000 Professional".
+More information on DB2 and its facilities can be found in the compendium "Introduction to IBM DB2 v.8.2 fp9a for Microsoft Windows XP Professional".

-1.3 Completed Lab Requirements
+1.3 Completed Assignment Requirements

 All the exercises in chapter 4 are compulsory.
-For the assignments in section 4.3 you have to send in electronically (use the conference called "MLDB Assignments" in Firstclass) the following:
+For the assignments in section 4.4 you have to send in electronically to the conference "MLDB Assignments" in FirstClass the following:

-- 1. SQL statements for all the queries. - 2.
+- 1. SOL statements for all the queries. - 2.
 Execution results for the first 6 queries.